prob140/textbook/_chapters/Chapter_14/05_Confidence_Intervals.md

 - In about 95% of all samples, the population mean is in the range *sample mean $\pm ~ 2 \sigma/\sqrt{n}$*.

-That is why the interval *sample mean $\pm ~ 2 \sigma/\sqrt{n}$* is used as an interval of estimates of $\mu$.
+That is why the interval "sample mean $\pm ~ 2 \sigma/\sqrt{n}$" is used as an interval of estimates of $\mu$.

-### Confidence Intervals for $\mu$
+### Inverse of the Standard Normal CDF
 The interval *sample mean $\pm ~ 2 \sigma/\sqrt{n}$* is called *an approximate 95% confidence interval for the parameter $\mu$*.
 The interval has a *confidence level* of 95%.
+The level determines the use of $z = 2$ as the multiplier of the SD of the sample mean.

 You could choose a different confidence level, say 80%.
-With that choice, you would expect the interval to be narrower.
+With that choice you would expect the interval to be narrower.
 To find out exactly how many SDs you have to go on either side of the center to pick up a central area of about 80%, you have to find the corresponding $z$ on the standard normal curve, as shown below.